EasyPlugIn/ep-spec/protos/res_control_proto.rst

 The available types:

-- Delegate signal
+- Connect signal

-- Reset signal
+- Disconnect signal

-- Enable signal
+- Resume signal

-- Disable signal
+- Suspend signal

 - Shutdown signal

-Delegate Signal
+Connect Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This signal makes a resource setup its feature data channel with the proper